Buyers beware… you are the consumer, and you have rights.

 never have had morals to sell out.

-Imagine going to a school, college, or institution where
+Imagine going to a school, college, or an institution where

 you not only have to pay for your tuition, registration fees, uniforms and